 How does the discipline look like?

-In closing, my core message for this new landscape is quite simple.
+In closing, my core message for you – the marketer – entering this new landscape is quite simple.

-When both your super creative 11-year-old nephew and a digital manager at Red Bull have access to the same communication tools and organic influence in the attention battlefield, then the battle will be decided by strategy and skill.
+When both your super creative 11-year-old nephew and a digital manager at a Fortune 100 brand have access to the same communication tools and organic influence in the attention battlefield, then the battle will be decided by strategy and skill.
 YOUR STORY!

 And not just any stories, it’s those stories that will authentically mirror your audience problem, emotionally ignite their sense of identity and in the process will transform your story into THEIR STORY!